ArnaCode/Tailwind-CSS-The-Practical-Bootcamp/README.md

 ![](projects.jpg)

-You will **master Tailwind CSS** from the ground up and transform your web development skills with **hands-on coding exercises** and **real-world projects**.
+In this, bootcamp, You will **master Tailwind CSS** from the ground up and transform your web development skills with **hands-on coding exercises** and **real-world projects**.
 Whether you're just getting started or a seasoned developer looking to add Tailwind to your toolkit,